vikraman1653763/Multiple-card-carousel-transition/README.md

 # Multiple-card-carousel-transition
-carousel that displays three slides (previous, current, next) with smooth CSS transitions and dynamically renders slides from JSON data ( any number of items)
+carousel that displays three slides (previous, current, next) with smooth CSS transitions and dynamically renders slides from JSON data ( any number of items) without any library like framer motion or gsap
 # DEMO